A unifying approach to tropicalization: Giansiracusa tropicalization

 \section{Giansiracusa tropicalization}

-Jeff and Noah Giansiracusa introduce in \cite{Giansiracusa13} the bend relation for a closed subscheme of a toric variety or, more general, of a monoidal scheme over a non-archimedean field $k$.
+Jeff and Noah Giansiracusa introduce in \cite{Giansiracusa13} the bend relation for a closed subscheme of a toric variety or, more generally, of a monoid scheme over a non-archimedean field $k$.
 We recall this theory and explain how to recover the Giansiracusa bend relation from our point of view.